blukatdevelopment/UnchainedWorldsOld/core_edition/character_creation/cultures.md

 Large and huge folk play a specific role in Field Folk cultures.
 Capable of pulling plows, of lifting timbers directly, and performing other miracles that a team would otherwise be needed for, larger folk also act as defenders for many Field Folk communities.
 At summer solstice, Field Folk often spend the day celebrating their community's giants by baking confections and singing.

 Common phrases field folk use are "how green of you!" to compliment kindness, "rowwed up all neat" to compliment appearance, "if that isn't the ripest thing I've ever heard" incredulity at unkindness.
-Many words are shortened, such as "ain't" for are not, "posed" for supposed, "speckin" for expecting, among others.

 ### Strong back (requires 13 STR)
 You can carry 20 extra pounds of carry weight before you are overencumbered.